Importance of Planning Function of Management

-With a proper plan in place, the efforts of all the managers and employees gain focus towards the attainment of their individual objectives, making the achievement of website launch target a certainty.
+With a proper plan in place, the efforts of all the managers and employees gain focus towards the attainment of their individual objectives, making the achievement of the website launch target a certainty.
 However, in the absence of a concrete plan, otherwise would be a case.

-Planning Tackles Uncertainty
+3. Planning Tackles Uncertainty

 As elaborated above, planning involves making predictions with the amount of information we actually have.
 This allows for a business to bring about a certain degree of certainty to the uncertain future.
 When the business anticipates a risk or a chance of loss in the future it can avoid such risk and make a better route to achieve its goals.
-This is how successful business ride the tide and become successful.
+This is how successful businesses rides the tide and become successful.

-Planning always carries future perspective and the future is uncertain.
+Planning always carries a future perspective and the future is uncertain.
 Planning should accommodate all anticipated future events and accordingly acknowledge them by assigning appropriate activity to all such events.
-It reduces (not eliminates) overall risk of future uncertainties.
+It reduces (not eliminates) the overall risk of future uncertainties.

-Planning Reduces Overlapping and Wasteful Activities
+4. Planning Reduces Overlapping and Wasteful Activities

-As already discussed, planning aims at executing the future course of actions in most efficient manner possible.
-Since, the questions of when, where, how, what and why are already addressed, disorder and shocks can be taken care of beforehand.
+As already discussed, planning aims at executing the future course of actions in the most efficient manner possible.
+Since, the questions of when, where, how, what, and why are already addressed, disorder and shocks can be taken care of beforehand.
 Effective planning would always prevent any overlapping and duplication of efforts and resources.

-Planning Promotes Innovative Ideas
+5. Planning Promotes Innovative Ideas

-Today’s world and markets are growing dynamic every day, in order to exceed competition, out of the box ideas are required to manage the functions of the enterprise.
-Not necessarily, does the enterprise need to discover a new product rather just the idea of differently managing operations resulting in a lot of cost saving/efficiencies.
+Today’s world and markets are growing dynamic every day, in order to exceed competition, out-of-the-box ideas are required to manage the functions of the enterprise.
+Not necessarily, does the enterprise need to discover a new product rather just the idea of differently managing operations resulting in a lot of cost-saving/efficiencies?

 Sometimes, it may be about selecting the best alternative out of the available options.
 Still, these alternatives are not necessarily the obvious ones and the managers would need to discover creative options.
 With such efforts, newer ideas emerge which are studied intensively.

-Planning Facilitates Decision Making
+6. Planning Facilitates Decision Making

-Planning Establishes Standards for Controlling
+7. Planning Establishes Standards for Controlling

-Planning plays a important role in facilitating the functions of controlling and coordination.
+Planning plays an important role in facilitating the functions of controlling and coordination.
 Controlling is often considered as an extension of the process of planning because of the interdependence of controlling on planning and vice versa.
 Without a solid objective created by virtue of plans a business will not be able to scrutinize where it went wrong and thus will not be able to take corrective action to ensure success.

 Similarly without planning within departments coordination will not be possible.
-Coordination involves aligning all the activities of the business in such a way that the end result is achieved in the optimum manner.
+Coordination involves aligning all the activities of the business in such a way that the end result is achieved in an optimum manner.
 If a department within the business makes plans understanding the plans made by the other department then such alignment frankly becomes impractical and becomes one of chance.
 This thereby prevents wasteful and overlapping activities.

 Planning is a complicated process with multiple restrictions especially because of its futuristic nature.
 But its importance in a business cannot be overstated.
-It is better to prepare for the uncertain future in some certain terms than to not prepare at all.
+It is better to prepare for the uncertain future in certain terms than to not prepare at all.